Copyright © Lisa Stewart 2018 - 3033

 Expanded Materials List: thinking about the politics behind each material, how things travel in today's societies, the migration and hybridisation of material resources, locality vs. globalisation

-+ Hammock made from: old tent interior and rope sourced at Alice Springs tip shop, Woolworth’s plastic shopping bags; charcoal from petrol station bought Australian eucalyptus wood burnt at Finke River Two Mile camping area; imported materials manufactured in Australia and Abroad: PVA wood glue from Bunnings, Liquid Latex, impasto medium, powdered paint, gouache paint, acrylic paint.
++ Hammock made from: old tent interior and rope sourced at Mparntwe tip shop, Woolworth’s plastic shopping bags; charcoal from petrol station bought Australian eucalyptus wood burnt at Finke River Two Mile camping area; imported materials manufactured in Australia and Abroad: PVA wood glue from Bunnings, Liquid Latex, impasto medium, powdered paint, gouache paint, acrylic paint.

-+ Backing track sound piece made from: naturally occurring and fabricated sound samples, instruments & vocals, collected and produced by the artist in Watch This Space ARI Alice Springs, Berlin, and Lorne, Victoria; manipulated and distorted samples of USA hip-hop tracks (by Dr Dre. and Tweet), downloaded from the Internet in Melbourne; midi instrument banks from Native Instruments Maschine titled ‘Desert Wind’ & ‘Didgeridoo Bell’; loops from Protools.
++ Backing track sound piece made from: naturally occurring and fabricated sound samples, instruments & vocals, collected and produced by the artist in Watch This Space ARI Mparntwe, Berlin, and Lorne, Victoria; manipulated and distorted samples of USA hip-hop tracks (by Dr Dre. and Tweet), downloaded from the Internet in Melbourne; midi instrument banks from Native Instruments Maschine titled ‘Desert Wind’ & ‘Didgeridoo Bell’; loops from Protools.

 New Haunts was re-exhibited in Melbourne in collaboration with Rachel Feery as part of exhibition Fool-A-Roo